Colorado District Court Attorney Defending Cases Throughout Colorado

 - Gilpin County District Court

-If you are facing a felony charge in Colorado, contact criminal defense lawyer Jacob E. Martinez today to discuss your case.
+If you are facing a felony charge in Colorado, contact a criminal defense lawyer at the Law Office of Jacob E. Martinez today to discuss your case.